rupweb/jinda/README.md

 To me it seems like everything is reinventing UNIX, particularly filters and forks, although in a more distributed fashion.
 Both processes and data are distributed.

-So it's another UNIX reinvention in Java: I just want a jar that can do everything everywhere but is very simple.
+So it's another UNIX reinvention in Java: I just want one or two jars that are very simple.
 In the UNIX tradition of do one thing and do it well, the jar is a collection of single requirements.
 Those requirements are: